urbit/docs/tutorials/arvo/claz.md

 template = "doc.html"
 +++

-This document outlines some advanced techniques for interacting with Azimuth contracts from Urbit itself.
+This document outlines some advanced techniques for generating, signing, and sending Azimuth-related transactions from within Urbit itself.
 It's strongly discouraged to do this unless you're very confident as Azimuth transactions are permanent and will cost ETH to complete.
 However, until you upload a signed transaction to the blockchain no transaction will take place so it's safe to explore these tools.
 It will also be very helpful to have at least a rudimentary understanding of Hoon in order to read and modify parts of the code.

 First you will want to boot a fakezod.
 You can do this with your live running ship but at this time this will need you to modify the code so it's best to do this on a ship you can make mistakes on.
 If you don't know how to boot a fakezod see [this guide](https://urbit.org/using/develop/#creating-a-development-ship) for instructions.